A wet lab indicates that the laboratory is being used for analysis and testing of biological matter, chemicals, and/or hazardous substances.

 On the other hand, the Long Island High Technology Incubator is aimed at providing assistance to technologically-innovative, early-stage, and high-risk companies like biopharmas.
 Knowing what your primary goal is as a startup can help substantially when selecting a wet lab incubator.

 Another important aspect of the selection process is determining what kind of square footage you require for your lab as well as whether or not you need any other type of space for your company.
-These incubators can provide anywhere from 5,000-300,000 square feet of space that can be used by numerous companies at one time.
-However, all incubator spaces are not the same.
+All incubator spaces are not the same.
 This is something that you'll need to know while you're conducting a search for the right wet lab incubator.
-The Private Suite at University Lab Partners offers up around 300 square feet of space for your team including access to cutting edge laboratory equipment and leasing industry software to streamline your business processes.
-University Lab Partners also offers a number of different working spaces to fit your business needs and budget at a cost effective price not found anywhere else in Southern California.
+For example, a Private Lab Suite at University Lab Partners offers up around 300 square feet of space for your team including access to cutting-edge laboratory equipment and business resources.

 However, it's also possible to find incubators that offer variety if that's what you require.
 The Pennsylvania Biotechnology Center of Bucks County provides startups and non-profit research organizations with 62,000 square feet of space that's divided into 15 laboratories as well as ample office space, high-tech freezer capacity, and emergency power capacity.